Cobb County weather forecast for Sunday August 28

 Wednesday Night

-A 30 percent chance of showers and thunderstorms before 8 p.m.
-Partly cloudy, with a low around 68.
+A 10 percent chance of showers and thunderstorms before 8 p.m.
+Mostly clear, with a low around 68.

 Thursday

-A 20 percent chance of showers and thunderstorms after 2 p.m.
-Mostly sunny, with a high near 89.
+A 20 percent chance of showers after 2 p.m.
+Sunny, with a high near 89.

 Thursday Night

-A 10 percent chance of showers and thunderstorms.
-Partly cloudy, with a low around 69.
+A 10 percent chance of showers before 8 p.m.
+Mostly clear, with a low around 69.

 Friday